darron/sysadvent-docker/Article.md

 2. Download the [Serf event handlers](https://github.com/darron/serf-docker-events).
 3. [Activate](https://github.com/octohost/octohost/blob/master/config/serf.conf#L23-L32) those handlers.
 4. Join the cluster by connecting to the first 'master' system.
 5. Any additional setup for that role as needed.
-[Take a look at them here.](https://github.com/darron/sysadvent-docker/tree/master/user-data-file)
+[Take a look at the user-data-files here.](https://github.com/darron/sysadvent-docker/tree/master/user-data-file)

 Now that we've got the systems connected - let's send some test events.